Teresa Fariss McClain

 Rick Barrera is a principle at Buckingham Barrera Vega Law Firm.
 He has served his clients in litigation proceedings in multiple areas of personal injury – wrongful death, tractor-trailer crashes, oil field work-related injuries, and medical malpractice.
 His commitment to his clients and his profession shows through the numerous settlements and lawsuits his firm has successfully finalized.
 Rick has served in various leadership capacities with Rotary International, Midland Hispanic Chamber of Commerce and Hispanic National Bar Association.
 He is currently Chair of the Minority Caucus for American Association for Justice.
 Rick is an active member in the New Mexico Trial Lawyers Association and the Texas Trial Lawyers Association.
 Rick was born and raised in the border community of Del Rio, TX.
 He graduated from the University of Texas at Austin with a Bachelor of Arts in Economics.
 After successful careers in grocery retail management and financial advising, he fulfilled his childhood dream of attending law school.
 He graduated from Texas Southern University’s Thurgood Marshall School of Law and is licensed to practice law in Texas and New Mexico.

 Jennifer Bennett is a principal at Gupta Wessler PLLC, where she heads the firm’s San Francisco office and focuses on cutting-edge public interest and plaintiffs’-side appellate litigation.
 Her practice covers a wide range of issues including civil rights, consumer protection, constitutional law, workers’ rights, and government transparency.
 Jennifer regularly litigates before the U.S. Supreme Court, including recently arguing and winning two landmark victories on behalf of workers challenging forced arbitration in Saxon v.
 Southwest (2022) and New Prime Inc. v.
 Oliveira (2019).
 Her victory in New Prime was the first case in over a decade in which the Supreme Court ruled in favor of the party challenging arbitration.
 She regularly handles appeals in both state and federal court on behalf of workers or consumers fighting forced arbitration and other barriers to access to justice.
 She frequently represents journalists, media organizations, and nonprofits challenging government secrecy, including winning a groundbreaking case in the Ninth Circuit vindicating the public’s right to access court records.
-And she regularly represents plaintiffs in civil rights cases involving difficult or novel legal issues.
+She also regularly represents plaintiffs in civil rights cases involving difficult or novel legal issues.
 Before joining Gupta Wessler, she was an attorney at Public Justice in Oakland, California, where she also focused on cutting-edge public interest appellate litigation.
 She earned her J.D. from Yale Law School and her B.A. from Yale University.

 Kathy Farinas has been an active member of the Indiana Bar since 1997.
 After practicing employment and civil rights litigation, she began focusing on toxic exposure injuries, including those caused by asbestos and other environmental exposures.
 She was named a Partner at George & Farinas, LLP in 2011, where her practice focused on representing those injured by toxic exposures, dangerous medical devices, and pharmaceuticals.
 In 2021, Kathy joined Dean Omar Branham Shirley, LLP (DOBS) as the managing attorney of the Indiana office, DOBS & Farinas, LLP.
 At DOBS, Kathy is actively involved in all phases of personal injury and mass tort litigation, including intake, client outreach, liability discovery, mediation, trial preparation, and trial.
 She works closely with the clients and medical experts in the field of asbestos disease and other injuries to assure the highest quality treatment opportunities for her firm’s clients.
 Kathy is on the Executive Board of the Indiana Trial Lawyers Association and the Board of Governors for the American Association for Justice.
 She is a Distinguished Fellow of the Indianapolis Bar Association.
 She is the current PAC Chair for the Indiana Trial Lawyers Association, Co-Chair of the Indiana Trial Lawyers Association Governmental Affairs Division, Active Member and Past-Chair of the Indiana Trial Lawyers Women’s Caucus, Co-Chair of the AAJ Hernia Mesh Litigation Group, Co-Chair of AAJ’s Asbestos Litigation Section, and Member of AAJ’s Product Liability, Zofran, and Personal Jurisdiction Litigation Groups.
 Kathy is a National Civil Justice Institute Fellow and Trustee, and an AAJ PAC Eagle Member.
 She is active in several community organizations and activities, including the Indiana Division of Lung Force and the American Lung Association, as well as efforts to feed the hungry, clothe the homeless, and promote sports and the arts in our public schools.